EdmanJohan/katacoda-scenarios/containers-with-microcontrollers/step2.md

 ### 6. Get container from thread argument

 We want to execute our container from within a RIOT OS thread.
-Since we want to be able to assign applications that run inside containers dynamicly, we can not define them as global variables.
-Thus, they must be given to the thread as parameter.
+Since we want to be able to assign applications that run inside containers dynamically, we can not define them as global variables.
+Thus, they must be given to the thread as a parameter.

-In this step we make sure to correctly dereference the void pointer that is given to the thread function as parameter.
+In this step, we make sure to correctly dereference the void pointer that is given to the thread function as a parameter.

 <pre class="file" data-filename="./tutorial_helloworld/main.c" data-target="insert" data-marker="//placeholder(6)">
 bpf_t * bpf = (bpf_t *) arg;